-The restoration remained faithful to the plans of the statue’s creator, all while using cutting edge techniques.
-For example, a misting and fibre optics device was developed to recreate the horses’ “smoking nostrils”.
-An effect that Bartholdi himself never managed to perfectly achieve!
-The restoration gives visitors a chance to fully admire the realism and dynamism of this masterful work.
+The restoration remained faithful to the plans of the statue’s creator, all while using cutting-edge techniques.
+For example, a misting and fiber optics device was developed to recreate the horses’ “smoking nostrils”.
+An effect that Bartholdi himself never managed to achieve perfectly!
+The restoration gives visitors a chance to admire the realism and dynamism of this masterful work fully.

 Musée des beaux-arts de Lyon